 The Memory of Fish is a documentary portrait of one man, the wild salmon he loves, and his fight to free a river.

 Dick Goin and his family have been fed by the Elwha River's salmon since migrating to Washington's Olympic Peninsula during the Dust Bowl.
-Dick has never forgotten his debt to the fish — who have been steadily disappearing.
+Dick has never forgotten his debt to the fish — which have been steadily disappearing.

 A pulp mill worker and master fisherman turned salmon advocate, Dick uses his memories and persistence to battle for the biggest dam removal project in U.S. history.

-His goal: bring the salmon home.
+His goal: Bring the salmon home.